Get stress-busting speech therapy tips & freebies sent straight to your inbox ➔

 Did I hear a deep collective SLP sigh on that one?
 It’s a task many of us dread.
 I cringe a bit thinking about getting started on it.
 Ok, a lot.
 I would rather find a million other things to do.

-Scheduling can feel like a frustrating game of Tetris.
+Speech therapy scheduling can feel like a frustrating game of Tetris.

 Trying to fit all those students of different sizes and configurations in just the right place to suit their needs, their teacher’s needs, and your availability can drive you nutty.